smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 We cleaned up a fruity issues caused by .NET Finalizers with managed classes.
 Finalizers are a magical method called by the garbage collector.
 Like most magic you need to be careful or you might saw your legs off.
-While this might sound like a cool way to clean up after yourself they should only be used to cleanup unmanaged resources.
+While Finalizers might sound like a cool way to clean up after yourself they should only be used to cleanup unmanaged resources.
 If not they can lead to instability and are not recommended.

-There are two primary mechanisms for cleaning up resources in .NET, ``IDisposable`` and Finalizers.
+There are two primary mechanisms for cleaning up resources in .NET, Finalizers and ``IDisposable``.

-TODO: Good definition for both

 Finalizers are meant to ensure unmanaged resources are cleaned up by the garbage collector.
-A close cousin is destructors from C++ which also need to be handled with care.
-They feel like a hold over from another time and get uncomfortable when I see them.
-In all of the managed code I have worked in they don't belong.
+They feel like a hold over from unmanaged code and I get uncomfortable when I see them.
+In 99.9% of the managed code I have worked in they don't belong.

 Whereas most .NET classes implement the ``IDisposable`` interface to tidy up after themselves.
-There are common use cases like closing database connections and cleaning up files.
-The interface works great for allowing your consumers clean up resources when they want to.
+Closing database connections and cleaning up files are standard examples.
+The interface works great for allowing your consumers clean up resources when they want to instead of waiting for the garbage collector.

 What went Wrong
 ===============================================================================